 However, demand for spectrum continues to increase as telecommunications companies deploy 5G networks.
 This puts pressure on NTIA to repurpose spectrum used by federal agencies for commercial use.

 Congress, FCC, and NTIA have taken many actions to address this issue.
 For example, with congressional authorization, FCC started using auctions to assign many spectrum licenses.
-In addition to helping promote more efficient use of spectrum, these auctions generated approximately $112.8 billion for the U.S. Treasury from 1994 through FY 2017.
-Additionally, NTIA has developed a national spectrum strategy, which increases the transparency of NTIA and FCC’s spectrum management efforts.
+In addition to helping promote more efficient use of spectrum, these auctions generated approximately $258.7 billion for the U.S. Treasury from 1994 through January 2022.
+Additionally, NTIA is working toward a coordinated, national approach to spectrum use and planning to meet current and future demands.